-The ratification of the independent public accountants is the only routine matter on which brokers may vote in their discretion on behalf of customers who have not provided voting instructions.
+There are no routine matters on which brokers may vote in their discretion on behalf of customers who have not provided voting instructions.
+Accordingly, there will be no broker non-votes at the Annual Meeting.

 What non-routine matters will be voted on at the Annual Meeting?